Piraeus B

 Piraeus B (Β΄ Πειραιώς) is a Greek election constituency that includes the Piraeus regional unit municipalities and Salamina.
-Concretely, this constituency includes the municipalities of Keratsini-Drapetsona, Nikaia-Agios Ioannis Rentis, Korydallos, Perama and Salamina.
-It was created for 1974 Greek parliament elections and currently elects 8 members of parliament.
+Concretely, this constituency includes the municipalities of Keratsini-Drapetsona, Nikaia-Agios Ioannis Renti, Korydallos, Perama and Salamina.
+It was created for the 1974 Greek parliament elections and currently elects 8 members of parliament.
 It is one of five electoral constituencies of the Attica region and former prefecture, along with Piraeus A, Athens A and Athens B, and Remainder of Attica.
 It was established in 1958, primarily to separate the heavily left-voting suburbs of Piraeus from the municipality of Piraeus and diminish the electoral power of the United Democratic Left.